 The heat also loses from the piston head into the piston rings carried away by the lubricating oil or flow through the cylinder walls into the water jacket.

 Following is the P-V diagram for the three different losses(Time Loss, Heat Loss, Exhaust Loss).
 Among these three losses, Heat loss has a 12% loss of energy which is a

-The main effect of the Heat loss in combustio and expansion of the engine will reduce the maximum temperature which will result in lower specific heats
+The main effect of the Heat loss in combustion and expansion of the engine will reduce the maximum temperature which will result in lower specific heats.

 The above diagram shows all the three different losses, Time loss – 6%, Heat Loss – 12%, and the Exhaust loss 2% are determined on a Cooperative fuel research Engine (CFR Engine).